Royal Moroccan Navy: History

 Although the modern Royal Navy was structured following independence, the Moroccan naval military traces its roots back to the 11th century, with the rise of the Almoravid dynasty, and its ambition for naval hegemony in the Mediterranean Sea.
 Admiral Abdullah Ben Meimoun is credited for being the first commander of the Almoravid dynasty organized naval forces.

 With the Almohad dynasty taking over most of northern Africa, together with Al-Andalus, the Almohad dynasty navy soon became the "first fleet of the Mediterranean".
 At its peak, the Almohad navy's military reputation was well known, inciting Ayyubid dynasty Egypt and Saladin to seek its help in preventing Crusades expeditions.

-The 16th century had the starting decline of the Moroccan state and consequently the navy that served it.
+The 16th century marked the decline of the Moroccan state and consequently the navy that served it.
 The capture of major coastal cities and locations by Spain and Portugal significantly affected Morocco's naval capabilities.